intel/linux-sgx-driver/README.md

 -----------------------------------------

 ### Prerequisites
-- Ensure that you have the following required operating systems:
+- Ensure that you have an operating system version supported as listed in releases: https://01.org/intel-software-guard-extensions/downloads
-  * Ubuntu* 16.04.3 LTS Desktop 64bits
-  * Ubuntu* 16.04.3 LTS Server 64bits
-  * Ubuntu* 18.04 LTS Desktop 64bits
-  * Ubuntu* 18.04 LTS Server 64bits
-  * Red Hat Enterprise Linux Server release 7.4 64bits
-  * Red Hat Enterprise Linux Server release 8.0 64bits
-  * CentOS 7.4.1708 64bits
-  * SUSE Linux Enterprise Server 12 64bits
 - Ensure that you have the following required hardware:
   * 6th Generation Intel(R) Core(TM) Processor or newer
 - Configure the system with the **SGX hardware enabled** option.